Pocket taps Amazon Polly to let you listen to articles just like podcasts

 Listen up

 Regular users will know that Pocket has offered a “Listen” function for a while — you hit the little headphone button at the top of the screen and a voice reads out your pocketed articles in order.
-But this text-to-speech functionality leaves a lot to be desired — for starters, the voice is a little too robotic and not entirely pleasant on the ears.
+But this text-to-speech functionality leaves a lot to be desired — for starters, the voice is a little too robotic and not entirely pleasing to the ear.
 Moving forward, however, those using Pocket on Android and iOS devices will experience human-like dulcet tones, thanks to an integration with the Amazon Polly text-to-speech service.

-The new Pocket also ushers in a bunch of new interface upgrades to make it more audio-centric, though these vary depending on whether you use Android or iOS.
+The new Pocket also ushers in a bunch of interface upgrades to make it more audio-centric, though these vary depending on whether you use Android or iOS.

 Before now, on Android you would hit the little Listen icon at the top of the screen and a small control panel would pop up at the bottom, allowing you to play, pause, and skip articles.
 Now a new “enhanced player” takes listening to a full-screen view, with more granular controls, such as a scrubber that lets you drag the audio to a specific point of your choosing.